mariamelkhashab16/instabug_clone/README.md

 2. Restful CRUD APIs for application, chat & messaging models
 3. Using elastic search to search for messages in a chat by message content
 4. Database level locking to handle race conditions
-5. Message queuing using Redis as a broker on chat and message creations
+5. Message queuing on chat and message creations using rails queing framwork: Active Job